Skip to main content

 It will look something like this:

-Please note: If you are intending to send Candu user data via an integration like Segment.com, you will also need to pass us through UserIDs via the install script.
-We need a unique identifier so we can map and identify Users between your application and the third-party integration.
+If you intend to send Candu user data via an integration like Segment.com, you must also pass us UserIDs via the install script.
+We need a unique identifier to map and identify Users between your application and the third-party integration.
+It is most common to use an ID, which is usually a number like '7480', but if you do not assign IDs like this, you can alternatively use email addresses as the unique identifier.

 Step 2: Whitelist Your Domains